AlecM33/mlb-gameday-bot/README.md

 ### Using Docker

-**Prerequisites:**
-- a machine with the [Docker Desktop](https://docs.docker.com/get-started/get-docker/) installed and the Docker Engine running.
+Requires a machine with the [Docker Desktop](https://docs.docker.com/get-started/get-docker/) installed and the Docker Engine running.

 1. Create a file called `.env` in the root directory, and populate it with the appropriate values.
 The `.env.example` file contains all the required variables with placeholder values.
 Each one is explained below.
     - DB_USER: the user for the postgres database